selendra/selendra-wiki/docs/learn/learn-comparisons-cosmos.md

 ## Governance

-Polkadot has a multicameral [governance](learn-governance.md) system with several avenues to pass proposals.
+Selendra has a multicameral [governance](learn-governance.md) system with several avenues to pass proposals.
 All proposals ultimately pass through a public referendum, where the majority of tokens can always control the outcome.
-For low-turnout referenda, Polkadot uses adaptive quorum biasing to set the passing threshold.
+For low-turnout referenda, Selendra uses adaptive quorum biasing to set the passing threshold.
 Referenda can contain a variety of proposals, including fund allocation from an on-chain [Treasury](learn-treasury.md).
 Decisions get enacted on-chain and are binding and autonomous.

-Polkadot has several on-chain, permissionless bodies.
+Selendra has several on-chain, permissionless bodies.
 The primary one is the Council, which comprises a set of accounts that are elected in Phragmén fashion.
 The Council represents minority interests and as such, proposals that are unanimously approved of by the Council have a lower passing threshold in the public referendum.
 There is also a Technical Committee for making technical